MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## Text wrapping on PC and HoloLens might differ in rare cases

 In rare cases, you might notice that text is wrapped on the step card view in [!include[pn-hololens](../includes/pn-hololens.md)] but not on the PC.
 This is because [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] renders fonts at different sizes for readability between PC and [!include[pn-hololens](../includes/pn-hololens.md)], and different widths of characters might cause them to go to the next line.
 To ensure this does not affect operator experience, validate the text on all steps on the [!include[pn-hololens](../includes/pn-hololens.md)] app before sharing your guides with operators.

-## I have an issue that isn't listed in these troubleshooting steps
-Please contact customer service: [https://docs.microsoft.com/dynamics365/get-started/support/](https://docs.microsoft.com/dynamics365/get-started/support/).
-This page can also be found by signing in to your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] account and selecting the **Support** link.

 ## See also